 What’s the Triangle Approach?

-The triangle approach is based on the three main pillars of finance, the three big items everyone needs to accomplish to be financially secure: Saving, Investing, and Debt Repayment.
+The Triangle Approach is a unique way of approaching personal finance based on the three main pillars of money management: Saving, Investing, and Debt Repayment.

-The triangle method is different.
-It allows users to look at these three pillars from a personal lens and make adjustments based on their individual goals and priorities.
+Our Triangle Approach is different.
+It allows users to view these three pillars from a personal lens and make adjustments based on their individual goals and priorities – something no other financial guru even considers (at least online).

 Why Triangles?

-Think of all the different variations of triangles.
-There are equilateral triangles that have equal sides.
-Isosceles triangles have two equal sides, with the third side being either longer or shorter.
+Think of all the different types of triangles.
+Equilateral triangles boast three equal sides.
+Isosceles triangles have two equal sides, but the third side can be either longer or shorter.
 Millions of triangles have three different sides.

-Trigonometry aside, triangles fit because they have three sides to represent the three main pillars of financial goals.
+Trigonometry aside, triangles fit because the three sides represent the three main pillars of financial goals.
 One side represents your savings, another investing, and the third your debt repayment.

 Why All Three?

-The point of a triangle is to showcase that the three pillars of finance are all important.
+The point of a triangle is to showcase that the three pillars of finance are all crucial to proper money management.
 To be financially secure, you must invest, save, and pay off debt.
-You should put that extra budget money into all three pots.
+A triangle helps you visualize those three staples of personal finance and allocate money to all three pots.

-A common trope of financial advice is that you should pay off all of your debt before investing.
-Although mathematically, it makes sense if you carry high-interest debt, these advisors fail to realize that life isn’t about perfect math.
+The biggest trope in finance is that you should pay off all your debt before investing.
+Although mathematically, it makes sense if you carry high-interest debt, the advisors pushing this advice fail to realize that life isn’t about perfect math.
 Things get messy, emergencies happen, and even the best plans can go south.

-If you wait ten years to start investing because you focus on paying off debt, you will lose out on ten years of compounding interest and reinvested dividends.
+It can take years to pay off all your debt.
+If you aren’t investing and saving at the same time, you lose out on the number one commodity for growing money.
+If you wait ten years to start investing because you’re hyper-focused on paying off debt, you will lose out on ten years of compounding interest and reinvested dividends.
+You’ll never get that time back.

 The triangle approach seeks to avoid these pitfalls by highlighting the importance of all three pillars and allowing you to build a triangle that works for your financial situation.